Spain says will seek to block watered-down Catalan vote on independence

 Saenz de Santamaria said at a weekly press conference the central government would seek to block the watered-down vote, couched as a 'consultation of citizens', to protect the rights of Catalan civil servants so they wouldn't be forced to break the law.

 Catalan head Artur Mas plans to hold the Nov.
-9 ballot, marshalled by volunteers, in place of a non-binding referendum on independence suspended by the Constitutional Court while it deliberates on whether it is legal.
+9 ballot, marshalled by volunteers, in place of a non-binding referendum on independence declared illegal by the Constitutional Court.

 On Thursday, the highest-ranking state adviser backed a veto of the new 'consultation' saying it was just as illegal as the original plan.